 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book.
 Or, at least part of the order book.
 They also show a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you cansee that it feels right to you.
 The below is a picture of the trading view at CoinField:

 CoinField Trading fees

 The one thing we can’t stress enough is that you must always ascertain the trading fees at any exchange you are interested in.
 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 Makers make the liquidity in a market and takers remove this liquidity by matching makers’ orders with their own.

-CoinField’s trading fees vary a lot depending upon which trading pair you are working with.
-The range is between 0.05% to 0.25% for makers, and between 0.15% to 0.50% for takers.
+CoinField’s trading fees vary a lot depending upon which trading pair you are working with (see the picture below).
+The range is between 0.05% to 0.25% for makers, and between 0.15% to 0.50% for takers, mostly dependent upon which fiat currency you want to trade with.
 However, for most crypto-to-crypto trading pairs, the trading fees for takers are 0.24% and for makers 0.15%.
 These fees are in line with the historic industry averages.